What is the role of a driving instructor?

 DVSA fraud team; email@example.com

 It's important to note that instructors (and anyone!) can teach without displaying a pink or green licence badge - the difference is that they can not charge you for lessons.
-They can not take money 'for reward' - this includes for fuel, for lessons, or giving them services in exchange for lessons (such as a trade of skills like doing their gardening in exchange for teaching you).
-Therefore trainee instructors can teach for free before they get their pink trainee licence badge, and parents, family members, friends etc can also teach you - as long as they don't charge you.
+They can not take money 'for reward' - this includes for fuel, for lessons, or giving them services in exchange for lessons.
+With that in mind, trainee instructors can teach for free before they get their pink trainee licence badge, and parents, family members, friends etc can also teach you - as long as they don't charge you.; )

 If someone wants to teach for free, or as an instructor, the important bits are that they;